GenomicsAotearoa/hts_workshop_mpi/docs/level2/12_shell_variables.md

 # Working with variables and loops

+!!! clock "time"

     * Teaching: 30 minutes
     * Exercises: 30 minutes

+!!! circle-info "Objectives and Key points"

     #### Objectives

     * Understand how to declare and print variables in the `bash` environment.
     * Create a simple loop that performs an operation on a set of files or variables.

     #### Keypoints

     * Variables are used when we require the computer to temporarily store a piece of information, particularly in the value of the information can change over time.
     * `for` loops can be used to automatically repeat a command, or set of commands, over a set of input values or files.

 ---